 There’s no escaping the reality of the SARS-CoV-2 pandemic.
 It has been incredibly tough on most of us, turning our worlds upside down.
 However, it’s been a lot tougher on patients who suffer from conditions like diabetes, heart disease, fatty liver disease, cancer, and other chronic lifestyle diseases.

-As we mentioned before, patients from metabolic syndrome disorders like heart disease and diabetes stand to gain the maximum benefit from Ayurvedic panchakarma therapies.
-Unfortunately, these kinds of patients are also at the greatest risk of COVID-19 infection and are more susceptible to life threatening complications.
+As we mentioned before, patients with metabolic syndrome disorders like heart disease and diabetes stand to gain the maximum benefit from Ayurvedic Panchakarma therapies.
+Unfortunately, these kinds of patients are also at the greatest risk of COVID-19 infection and are more susceptible to life-threatening complications.
 This is because they tend to have compromised or weak immunity that increases vulnerability to the virus.
 The higher risk of complications has been demonstrated in data, which shows that patients suffering from heart disease, obesity, diabetes, cancer, and kidney disease tend to experience higher rates of complications.
 They are more likely to need mechanical ventilation, ICU care, and suffer mortality.

 As greater social contact is associated with an increased risk of COVID transmission and infection, spaces like clinics and hospitals are regarded as high-risk areas.
 This is why most Ayurveda clinics were shut during the initial months of the lockdown.

 As the pandemic has dragged on, the risks of delaying treatment have started to outweigh the benefits.
 Delayed treatment for lifestyle diseases after all increases the risk of further disease progression and reduced survival rates.
 Moreover, the pandemic could drag on for another year or two and treatment often cannot be delayed to such an extent.
 This is why most Ayurveda clinics are now open to patients, but have put in place stringent safety protocols.
 At the same time, it should be noted that the enforcement of safety measures can vary among different clinics.